MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/monetize-with-ads.md

 Use this section to create an ad unit.
 You must create ad units for the following scenarios:

--   Your app shows banner ads by using an [AdControl](https://msdn.microsoft.com/library/mt313154.aspx).
+* Your app shows banner ads by using an [AdControl](https://msdn.microsoft.com/library/mt313154.aspx).
 For more information, see [AdControl in XAML and .NET](../monetize/adcontrol-in-xaml-and--net.md) and [AdControl in HTML5 and JavaScript](../monetize/adcontrol-in-html-5-and-javascript.md).
--   Your app shows interstitial video ads or interstitial banner ads by using an [InterstitialAd](https://msdn.microsoft.com/library/mt313189.aspx).
+* Your app shows interstitial video ads or interstitial banner ads by using an [InterstitialAd](https://msdn.microsoft.com/library/mt313189.aspx).
 For more information, see [Interstitial ads](../monetize/interstitial-ads.md).
+* Your app shows native ads by using a **NativeAd**.
+For more information, see [Native ads](../monetize/native-ads.md).

+  > [!NOTE]
+  > The ability to create **Native** ad units is currently available only to select developers who are participating in a pilot program, but we intend to make this feature available to all developers soon.
+If you are interested in joining our pilot program, reach out to us at aiacare@microsoft.com.

 To create an ad unit for these scenarios:

 1. In the **Ad unit name** field, enter a name for the ad unit.
 This can be any descriptive string that you want to use to identify the ad unit for reporting purposes.
 2. In the **Ad unit type** drop-down, select the type of ad unit that corresponds to the ads you are showing in your control.
-The available options are: **Banner**, **Banner insterstitial**, **Video interstitial**, and **Native**.
+The available options are: **Banner**, **Banner interstitial**, **Video interstitial**, and **Native**.
 3. In the **Device family** drop-down, select the device family targeted by the app in which your ad unit will be used.
 The available options are: **UWP (Windows 10)**, **PC/Tablet (Windows 8.1)**, or **Mobile (Windows Phone 8.x)**.
 4. Click **Create ad unit**.